StardustModding/Interstellar/README.md

 > This mod is a work-in-progress!
 There will be many bugs and missing features!

 > ***Note*** \
-> This is NOT related to @doctor4t's *Reach for the Stars* mod, nor @CreateSimilated's *Create: Liftoff* mod!
+> This is NOT related to @doctor4t's *Reach for the Stars* mod, nor @CreateSimulated's *Create: Liftoff* mod!
 This is an ORIGINAL idea that we came up with before we had heard of any of those mods.
 I wish I didn't have to say this, but I don't want anyone getting mad. :p

 ## API